 There are so many great books about birds for the kids, it’s a fun way for them to learn about our feathered friends.
 We like the National Geographic Kids Bird Guide of North America for older kids and we like Birds by Kevin Henkes for younger children.

-Make an art or bird craft with the kids!
+Make bird crafts with the kids!